ncatlab/nlab-content/pages/3/0/6/9/9603/content.md

 * $(u v) u = u (v u) $

-As emphasized by Conway and Smith, in a Moufang loop every element has a left and right inverse and these agree.
+As emphasized by [Conway & Smith 2003](#ConwaySmith2003), in a Moufang loop every element has a left and right inverse and these agree.
 Furthermore we have these identities

 * $u (v w) = (u v u)(u^{-1} w) $